A Comparison Between Google OCR & IronOCR

 Now, we are ready to use IronOCR in our project.

-There is only one namespace required and needs to be added on top of the source code file where we need to access its functions.
+There is only one namespace required, and it needs to be added on top of the source code file where we need to access its functions.

 Now, let's install Google Vision OCR.

-To be able to use vision API in your C# project, you must have the following prerequisites fulfilled
+To be able to use the Vision API in your C# project, you must have the following prerequisites fulfilled:

 You can have a detailed look at the setup and requirements of using Google Cloud Vision from the official documentation here.

-Now, to install Google Cloud client library for performing OCR processing in Visual Studio, we need to use NuGet Package Manager.
+Now, to install the Google Cloud client library for performing OCR processing in Visual Studio, we need to use the NuGet Package Manager.

 Access it using the following method: